influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ```

 ##### `<index_path>`
-Path to the `index` directory, or space-separated paths to individual `index` files.
+Path to the `index` directory, or paths to individual `index` files.
 Paths are space-separated.
 Specify the `index` directory unless you need to target individual `index` files for debugging.
 See the examples below.

 #### Arguments